BinaryBobcat/BinaryBobcat.github.io/_posts/2024-07-01-Unveiling-Native-Java-Secrets-in-APKs.md

 tags:   [RE, CTF, picoCTF, Java, APK]
 ---

 # Introduction

-This is a write-up for the picoCTF challenge "Droids 4."
+This is a write-up for the picoCTF challenge "Droids 4".
 Classified as a hard reverse engineering task, the description prompts: "Reverse the pass, patch the file, get the flag."
-In this blog post, I will demonstrate an alternative approach that deviates from the intended solution.
+In this blog post, I will demonstrate an alternative approach that deviates from the common solution.

 # Write-up